The Current State of Cannabis in West Virginia

 As of 2010, WV spent $17.4 million as the direct annual fiscal cost for enforcing the marijuana possession law.
 With legalization and regulation, the expenditure should drop significantly.
 The state projects a flourishing cannabis industry to raise tax revenue of $44.8 million annually.
 With out-of-state demands, the tax returns could reach $194 million.

-Additionally, employment opportunities and business attractions are factored in the economic consideration.
+Additionally, employment opportunities and business attractions are factored into the economic consideration.

 Current Laws on Recreational Weed in West Virginia